SwedbankPay/developer.swedbankpay.com/checkout-v3/sequence-diagrams.md

         end
 ```

-*   ① See [seamless view events][mac-seamless-view-events] for further information.
+*   ① See [seamless view events][enterprise-seamless-view-events] for further information.
-*   ② Read more about [callback][mac-callback] handling in the technical reference.
+*   ② Read more about [callback][enterprise-callback] handling in the technical reference.

-{% include iterator.html prev_href="/checkout-v3/mac/seamless-view"
+{% include iterator.html prev_href="/checkout-v3/enterprise/seamless-view"
-                         prev_title="Back to MAC Seamless View" %}
+                         prev_title="Back to Enterprise Seamless View" %}

 ## Payments Only Redirect